Marcin Jahn | Dev Notebook

 Entities

 These are objects defined by their identity.
-That means that every instance of an Entity is unique, it has its own key. identifier.
-Examples of entities:
+That means that every instance of an Entity is unique, it has its own key identifier.
+That ID should be unique.
+When a given Entity is contained within some Aggregate Root, its ID must be unique only within its Aggregate Root instance.

 • Patient